TMJ Series – Part II: Advanced TMJ Treatment Strategies (2 CE Credits)

 "*" indicates required fields

 What is TMJ?
-TMJ, or temporomandibular joint disorder, is a painful condition in which the temporomandibular joint, the main joint in the mouth, is overworked or misaligned.
+TMJ is short for Temporomandibular Joint Disorder which is a painful condition in which the temporomandibular joint, the main joint in the mouth, is overworked or misaligned.
 It can lead to headaches, oral and neck pain, and difficulty opening and closing the mouth.
 Many patients describe an audible popping or clicking sound when yawning or chewing.
 Unfortunately, these symptoms are often mistaken for stress or something else other than a bad bite!
 If you’re experiencing jaw and tooth pain, facial pain, ear pain and congestion, headaches, or neck, shoulder and back pain, you could have TMJ.
-TMJ can also cause numbness in the arms, hands, and fingers, along with clicking, popping or locking of the jaw.
-If you are experiencing any of these symptoms, contact your California TMJ specialist Dr. David Frey today.
+Also, TMJ can cause numbness in the arms, hands, and fingers, along with clicking, popping or locking of the jaw.
+If you are experiencing any of these symptoms, hiring an experienced TMJ dentist is highly advised.
+If interested, contact TMJ specialist Dr. David Frey today with main office in Beverly Hills, Los Angeles.

 Sleep Apnea or hypoxia can have a TMJ-related component in approximately half the cases.
 Relieve Your Pain With a TMJ Specialist in Beverly Hills